What is an Allergy

 highly sensitive reaction; error

-An allergy or sensitivity is simply an error in the body.
-The word “allergy” comes from the Greek word for “other” because it’s a reaction that’s different from how most people would react.
+An allergy or sensitivity can be described as an error in how the body responds to a substance.
+The word “allergy” comes from the Greek words meaning “other” and “reaction,” because it refers to a response that is different from how most people would react.

-Have you ever eaten something or been in contact with something that gave you some sort of negative reaction, even though it’s something that’s normally harmless to everyone else?
-That is most likely an allergy or a sensitivity!
-Basically, your body makes a mistake and perceives something as harmful or even dangerous to you, even though it isn’t.
+Have you ever eaten something or been in contact with something that gave you a negative reaction, even though it’s something that’s normally harmless to others?
+This can often indicate an allergy or a sensitivity.
+Basically, the body makes a mistake and perceives something as harmful or even dangerous, even when it is not.

 The symptoms of an allergic reaction can vary depending on the type of allergen and the individual.
-Allergic reactions can affect different parts of the body such as the skin, respiratory system, gastrointestinal tract, and sinuses.
+Reactions may affect different parts of the body such as the skin, respiratory system, gastrointestinal tract, and sinuses.
 Symptoms can range from mild, such as itching and a runny nose, to severe and life-threatening, such as anaphylaxis.
-Common symptoms include skin rashes, hives, swelling, coughing, wheezing, shortness of breath, nausea, digestive issues, vomiting, and diarrhea.
+Common symptoms may include skin rashes, hives, swelling, coughing, wheezing, shortness of breath, nausea, digestive discomfort, vomiting, and diarrhea.

 The Overgeneralization of the word “Allergy” Creates a Catch-All Term for Negative Reactions